Siege of Jerusalem (587 BC): Development of the Jewish diaspora

 In Babylon, the Jewish exiles were settled in various communities in the Nippur Valley, in modern Iraq.
 They were not slaves in chains but rather deported populations expected to live as ordinary residents under Babylonian authority, albeit far from their homeland.
 Evidence from Babylonian texts, the Al-Yahudu Tablets, indicates that some Jewish communities were established in villages named after their place of origin, sometimes referred to as the "city of Judah" or "city of the Jews," and individuals with Yahwistic names appear in legal and economic records, suggesting they were integrated into broader Babylonian society while preserving their heritage.
 Many exiles participated in agriculture and held minor administrative roles, which likely reduced the need for return.

 Archaeological and documentary evidence from the diaspora community at the Elephantine colony in Egypt indicates similar patterns: exiled Jews maintained their religious traditions (including the construction of their own temple), participated in local economic activities, held property, and sought to observe Passover.

+The former territories of Judah, meanwhile, underwent a "major disruption": its population dropped from roughly 110,000 to somewhere between 15,000 and 40,000 through deportations, wartime deaths, and flight abroad.